Possible Causes and Solutions to Contact Lens Irritation

 Improper care or use of contact lenses

-“Contact lenses, especially soft lenses, are delicate and should be cared for as recommended by the manufacturer,” said Dr. Joe Wende, Medical Director for ContactsDirect.
+“Contact lenses, especially soft lenses, are delicate and should be cared for as recommended by the manufacturer,” sais Dr. Joe Wende, Medical Director for ContactsDirect.
 “Failing to clean your contact lenses properly, letting them dry out, or not washing your hands before inserting them can all result in contact lens discomfort and irritation.”
-In addition, perfume, hair products and makeup can transfer onto your contact lenses, just from normal wear.
+Common items you handle daily such as perfume, hair products and makeup can transfer onto your contact lenses, just from normal wear.
 These products can cause problems and lead to dry, itchy, irritated eyes.
-Contact lenses also should never be worn by anyone else, as they can carry bacteria and they are not one size fits all!
+Contact lenses also should never be worn by anyone else, as this can transfer bacteria.

 Your eye size and shape are unique to you, and the same goes for your contacts.
-Your eye doctor performs a variety of measurements to make sure your contact lens properly fits your eye.
+Your eye doctor performs a variety of measurements to make sure your contact lenses fit your eyes.
 However, sometimes the fit can be a little off.
-If you constantly suffer from slight pain or irritation, redness, fluctuations in vision, or you feel as if a foreign object is in your eye, your contacts may be fitting incorrectly.
-Sometimes only one eye can fit improperly and cause contact lens irritation in one eye.
-Whether it is both or one eye, tell your eye care professional and they will perform more tests to make sure the fit is correct.
-Improper fittings of your contacts can lead to more serious damage, like abrasion to the cornea.
+If you constantly suffer from slight pain or irritation, redness, fluctuations in vision, or you feel as if a foreign object is in your eye, your contacts may be fit incorrectly.
+Sometimes only one eye is fitted improperly and causes contact lens irritation on one side.
+Whether it is both eyes or one eye, tell your eye care professional and they will perform more tests to make sure the fit is correct.
+Improper fit of your contacts can lead to more serious damage, like abrasion to the cornea.

 Wearing contact lenses too long